swansonk14/graphing_fleas/README.md

 ## Running the simulation

-To run the simulation, simply run:
+The simulation can be run with:

 ```
 python main.py
 ```

-The simulation can be paused and resumed by pressing the space bar.

 The default simulates [Langton's Ant](https://en.wikipedia.org/wiki/Langton%27s_ant).